Algorithms for group isomorphism via group extensions and cohomology: When Aut(Q) is too big

-In this section we present polynomial-time algorithms for certain central-radical groups even when $\aut(Q)$ cannot be enumerated in polynomial time.
-In particular, we present two fixed-parameter polynomial-time algorithms for central radical groups with $G/\rad(G)$ a direct product of nonabelian simple groups:
+In this section we present polynomial-time algorithms for certain central-radical groups even when $\aut(Q)$ cannot be enumerated in polynomial time (unconditionally, simply because its size is super-polynomial).
+In particular, we present two fixed-parameter polynomial-time algorithms for central radical groups with $G/\rad(G)$ a direct product nonabelian simple groups, or a direct product of small perfect groups:

-\begin{theorem} Isomorphism of groups $G_1$ and $G_2$ with central radicals and $G_i/\rad(G_i)$ a direct product of nonabelian simple groups can be decided in polynomial time if either: \begin{enumerate} \item $|\aut(\rad(G_1))|$ is bounded by a polynomial; or \item $\rad(G_1)$ is elementary abelian, and the simple direct factors of $G_1/\rad(G_1)$ each have order $O(1)$. \end{enumerate} \end{theorem}
+\begin{theorem} Isomorphism between two groups $G_1, G_2$ with central, elementary abelian radicals can be decided, and the coset of isomorphisms found, in $\poly(|G_i|)$ time if either: \begin{enumerate} \item $G_1/\rad(G_1)$ is a direct product of simple groups ; or \item $G_1/\rad(G_1)$ is a direct product of perfect groups, each of order $O(1)$. \end{enumerate} \end{theorem}